The Theatre of Scientific Discoveries

 European Ccomission employee, co-founder of Research Explorers

 Economist-analyst.
-Received economic education in the USA and Belgium – PhD in applied economics.
-Worked as a researcher at the University of Antwerp, in the Ministry of Economic Affairs of the Netherlands and in the Joint Research Centre of the European Union.
-Currently working on economic forecasting and modelling in the Directorate for Economic and Financial Affairs of the European Commission.
-In his spare time, he tries to keep up to date with the latest developments in information technology.
+Received economic education in the USA and Belgium — PhD in Applied Economics.
+Worked as a researcher at the University of Antwerp, at the Ministry of Economic Affairs of the Netherlands, and at the Joint Research Centre of the European Union.
+Currently engaged in economic forecasting and modeling at the Directorate-General for Economic and Financial Affairs of the European Commission.
+In free time, strives to stay up to date with the latest developments in information technology.

 • Theatre Antwerpriza